 "You found him."

-He paid while I stood and silently and watched his movements.
-Once he signed for his card we walked to the Mall esplanade, surprised I exited the store with him, the shoes selected for my husband left behind.
-Nervous waking with a strange man, his voice calmed me.
-I wondered as we walked.
+He paid while I stood silent and watched his confident, deliberate, movements.
+Once he signed for his card, we walked to the Mall esplanade, I surprised, I exited the store with him.
+The shoes I’d selected for hubby laid abandoned for the salesman to re-stock.

-Instead we stroll along in step.
-We talked moving among the shoppers as if acquaintances that accidentally met and needed to catch up on conversation as we answered each other’s inquiries.
+Instead, we strolled along, in step among the shoppers, as if acquaintances that accidentally met and needed to catch up on a conversation.

-He led us to kiosk for tea, an innocent excuse for continued contact with him.
+He led to a kiosk for tea, an innocent excuse for continued contact.
 Facing one another he formally introduced himself as Edward and asked my name.
-I told him Eleanor.
-As we exchanged interests, he led the conversation.
-When I asked what he did he replied he was a student but when pressed revealed he was doing his medical internship.
+I told him Elizabeth.
+As the tea simmered, we exchanged interests.
+He led the conversation.
+When I asked what he did, he replied he was a student but when pressed revealed he was doing his medical internship.
 A flush of unease swept me.
 I was a simple girl.
-He would soon find me a foolish girl.
+He would soon find me foolish.

-He didn’t ask, "What I did".
-Instead he asked.
-"What I liked".
-His confidence, demeanor, pleasant voice spawned comradeship.
-When I spoke, he listened attentively, responded based on what I said.
-He didn’t interrupt my thread to inform me of his august opinion like my husband.
+He didn’t ask, what I did.
+He asked what I liked.
+His confidence, demeanor, pleasant voice spawned instant comradeship.
+When I spoke, he listened attentively, responded based on what I said, and didn’t interrupt my thread of speech to inform me of his august opinion like my husband.
 I stared at his full lips, mesmerized by his attention.

 Our tea was innocent but we knew better.
 He had an agenda.
 I encouraged it.
-He could see my wedding ring but made no comment.
+He could see my wedding ring but didn’t comment on it.
 We continued our tea act with the pot between us from which he added to my cup now and then.
 I thought of Alice In Wonderland and her tea party.
 I too was in a fantasy.
 For the first time, I was romantically smitten.